Phonograph record: New sizes and materials after WWII

+CBS Laboratories had long been at work for Columbia Records to develop a phonograph record that would hold at least 20 minutes per side.

+Research began in 1939, was suspended during World War II, and then resumed in 1945.
+Columbia Records unveiled the LP at a press conference in the Waldorf-Astoria on 21 June 1948, in two formats: 10 in in diameter, matching that of 78 rpm singles, and 12 in in diameter.

 Unwilling to accept and license Columbia's system, in February 1949, RCA Victor released the first 45 rpm single, 7 inches in diameter with a large center hole.
 The 45 rpm player included a changing mechanism that allowed multiple disks to be stacked, much as a conventional changer handled 78s.
-The short playing time of a single 45 rpm side meant that long works, such as symphonies, had to be released on multiple 45s instead of a single LP, but RCA Victor claimed that the new high-speed changer rendered side breaks so brief as to be inaudible or inconsequential.
+Also like 78s, the short playing time of a single 45 rpm side meant that long works, such as symphonies and operas, had to be released on multiple 45s instead of a single LP, but RCA Victor claimed that the new high-speed changer rendered side breaks so brief as to be inconsequential.
 Early 45 rpm records were made from either vinyl or polystyrene.
 They had a playing time of eight minutes.

+At first the two systems were marketed in competition, in what was called "The War of the Speeds".